rtshkmr/mothernotes/security/webappSecurityNotes.md

 ### week3: webapp scanning with [nikto](https://cirt.net/Nikto2)

+- note that nikto is a vulnerability scanning tool
 - nikto gives like an audit report of sorts, tells us what is interesting to possibly look into
 - this lab exploited [Local File Inclusion Vulnerability](https://www.netsparker.com/blog/web-security/local-file-inclusion-vulnerability/).
 Taxonomy for such a vulnerability:
   - Broken Access Control --> Insecure Direct Object References -->  Local File Inclusion